Reaching Breaking Point: Can Good Come from This?

 Every day, people experience relationship breakup, going bankrupt or laid low by their by their addictions.
 No matter the circumstance, people can feel that the times of breaking point for them have been instrumental for making them the person that they are.
 For them, their breaking point has made the difference between a bad life and a good life.
 If this is true, should we be bringing on breaking points?

 I think we are confusing two things here.
 Breaking point can force us to make changes that we wouldn't have otherwise made.
-These can be really good choices.
+These can be good choices.
 However, they can also be catastrophic.
 We can't rely on this as a method for making changes.
-It's just too random.
+It's just too random; hoping for the best is not a good plan.
 Far better that we learn to make considered and healthy changes from a position of knowledge and choice.

 Our stress levels